VRConservation/ywabook/_build/html/_sources/4_geospatial.md

 :name: structures
 Wildfire threat community structures.
 ```
-Community members identified unoccupied housing as a wildfire threat since home hardening may be less likely to occur for property maintenance, and owners may not be able to extinguish smaller fires before they explode ({numref}`empty`).
+Community members identified unoccupied housing as a wildfire threat since home hardening may be less likely for property maintenance, and owners may be unable to extinguish smaller fires before they explode ({numref}`empty`).
 Note that the highest incidence of empty housing tracks the highest wildfire risk areas in the County.

 ```{figure} /figures/empty.png
 :height: 600px